 Nominal CPUE indicators by age group were plotted in Fig. 1-1.
-These indicators based on Japanese longline fishery data, including those of joint-venture with Australia and New Zealand.
-Data in the most recent year exclusively rely on information collected by the Real Time Monitoring Program (RTMP) which covers only SBT targeting vessels.
+These indicators based on Japanese longline fishery data, including those of joint-venture with Australia and New Zealand2 occurred in past.
+Data in the most recent year exclusively rely on information collected by the Real Time Monitoring Program (RTMP) which covers all SBT targeting vessels.
 When all data from the other non SBT-targeting vessels (based on logbooks) become available and are included in the existing dataset the following year, CPUE of the most recent year tends to decrease slightly (Takahashi et al. 2001).
-So CPUE in the most recent year should be looked at with caution.
+Therefore, CPUE in the most recent year should be looked at with caution.
 However, those differences have disappeared gradually and almost no difference has been found in recent years because the RTMP covers more than 95% of efforts in SBT distribution.

 CPUE indicators must be further looked to carefully from year 2006 onward because Japanese longline fishery has introduced Individual Quota (IQ) system since 2006.
-Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2016).
+Changes in the number of catch and the distribution pattern of effort before and after 2006 were examined and discussed in detail in Itoh (2017).
 Additionally, in concurrence with the implementation of the IQ system, releases and discards of small SBT from Japanese longline fishery began to occur (Itoh et al 2014).
 These releases and discards are probably due to fishermen's motives to desire to use their limited IQ because of low commercial value for small fish.
-Although these release and discards have been reported through the RTMP and documented in the national report of Japanese SBT fisheries every year (e.g., Yamazaki et al. 2016), both nominal CPUE and standardized CPUE (below) were calculated without including the releases/discards.
+Although these release and discards have been reported through the RTMP and documented in the national report of Japanese SBT fisheries every year (e.g., Itoh et al. 2017), both nominal CPUE and standardized CPUE (below) were calculated without including the releases/discards.

-When focusing on trends for the recent past years, nominal CPUE for age 3 has declined since 2011 (Fig. 1-1).
-The 2015 value for this age was lower than the past 5-year mean over 2010-14.
-CPUE for age 4 largely increased between 2008 and 2009, then decreased and increased recently.
-The age 4 CPUE in 2015 was slightly higher than the past 5-year mean.
-The trend of CPUE for age 5 has a very similar pattern to that for age 4 with 1-year lag.
-The most recent CPUE for age 5 was higher than the past 5-year mean.
-CPUE for age class 6&7 increased around 2010 and the value of 2015 was above the 5-year average.
-Recent nominal CPUE for ages 8-11 showed an increasing trend and CPUE in 2015 was greater than the 5-year mean.
+When focusing on trends for the recent past years, nominal CPUE for age 3 showed a declining trend (Fig. 1-1).
+The 2016 value for this age was slightly lower than the past 5-year mean over 2011-15.
+CPUE for age 4 largely increased between 2008 and 2009, then showed somewhat a decreasing trend afterward.
+The age 4 CPUE in 2016 was lower than the past 5-year mean.
+The trend of CPUE for age 5 appeared to have a similar pattern to that for age 4 with 1-year lag.
+The most recent CPUE for age 5 was near the past 5-year mean.
+CPUE for age class 6&7 has increased since around 2010 and the value of 2016 was above the 5-year average.
+Recent nominal CPUE for ages 8-11 showed an increasing trend and CPUE in 2016 was greater than the 5-year mean.
 CPUE for 12+ age group declined from 2008 to 2011 and has fluctuated around the same level as 2008 since 2011.
-The most recent CPUE value for 12+ was above the past 5-year average.
-CPUE for 4+ age group has increased since 2007 and the most recent value was largely above the 5-year mean.
+The most recent CPUE value for 12+ was near the past 5-year average.
+CPUE for 4+ age group has increased since 2007 and the most recent value was above the 5-year mean.

-&lt;sup>1 Catch per Unit Effort.
+1 Catch per Unit Effort.
 In southern bluefin tuna case, CPUE is the number of catch per 1000 hooks.

-&lt;sup>2 Caution is necessary for interpretation of age 3 and 4 CPUE in 1995 and 1996 because fish smaller than 25 kg were released in these two years.
+2 Caution is necessary for interpretation of age 3 and 4 CPUE in 1995 and 1996 because fish smaller than 25 kg were released in these two years.